cadbox1/prawn-stack/README.md

 1. Setup a cron to hit an endpoint every 5 minutes.
 This can also act as a monitoring solution.
 1. Setup integration tests.
 1. Clarify node_modules folders, possibly with yarn v2.
-1. Create an abstraction for translating between Lambda functions and express.
 1. Setup a materialized view and a cron to refresh it every 5 minutes.
-1. [Tune](https://www.jeremydaly.com/manage-rds-connections-aws-lambda/) the RDS connection settings for Serverless.
 1. Set a maximum Lambda concurrency.
 1. Use [serverless-postgres](https://github.com/MatteoGioioso/serverless-pg) for connecting to postgres.
 1. Explain provisioned concurrency.
+1. Use Nextjs for frontend.
+Just the client side part.
+1. Move backend and frontend dev environments into docker.

 ### Done.

-1. Deploy a cdk stack with RDS and Lambda.
-1. Setup Express to call the same handler as Lambda.
+- Setup pageViews in deployed environment.
+- Set the NAT Gateways to 0 after being charged.
+Lucky I had a Budget!
+- Setup pageViews with local postgres database.
-1. Setup serverless-express to make routing conistent for local and deployed environments.
+- Setup serverless-express to make routing conistent for local and deployed environments.
-1. Setup pageViews with local postgres database.
+- Setup Express to call the same handler as Lambda.
+- Deploy a cdk stack with RDS and Lambda.

 ## Related Projects